ecki/docs.milagro.io-english/index.md

 # Trust in the Internet is at an all time low.
 ## It's time for action.

 We all make multiple trust assumptions every day.
 And in truth most of them are justified and we are rarely disappointed.
 Indeed it would be hard to imagine a more difficult environment than one in which most of our trust assumptions proved false.
 Maybe in the Garden of Eden we all originally trusted one another.

+Test

 ## Example of MathJax